Declutter Your Home Before Downsizing

 Planning and Preparation

 A successful garage sale starts long before the first shopper arrives.
-Choose a date at least two weeks in advance and allow yourself sufficient time to gather and organize the necessary items.
-In Kingston, garage sales are generally permitted only on specific days and not too frequently, so be sure to confirm the local restrictions first.
-Then begin cleaning, fixing, and preparing each item.
+Choose a date at least two weeks in advance and allow yourself sufficient time to gather and organize the items.
+Kingston permits garage sales only on specific days and not too frequently, so confirm the local restrictions first.
+Then clean, fix, and prepare each item.
 Shoppers are far more likely to pay for something that appears clean and well-maintained.
 Wash clothing, dust off furniture, test electronics, and group similar items together so that pricing will be more straightforward later.

 Pricing That Encourages Buying

 Pricing can be tricky, but keeping it simple is often the best approach.
-A good rule of thumb is to ask about ten to thirty percent of the item’s original retail price, depending on its condition and popularity.
+Ask for ten to thirty percent of the item’s original retail price, depending on its condition and popularity.
 Clearly label each item so shoppers do not need to ask.
 Colour-coded stickers are handy for grouping items by price, such as one colour for one-dollar items, another for five-dollar items, and so on.
 Remember that most people come to garage sales looking for bargains.
 Be prepared to negotiate politely and offer bundle deals to customers who purchase multiple items.
 Near the end of the day, consider offering half-price deals or “fill-a-bag” specials to move leftover items quickly.

 Advertising to Attract a Crowd

 Offline advertising still works well, too.
 Post bright, bold signs at nearby intersections and on community bulletin boards at grocery stores, libraries, or community centres.
 Keep the signs simple: address, date, time, and arrows pointing the way.
 On the day of the sale, ensure your house is easily visible from the road with balloons, streamers, or a large sign so that passing traffic will stop.
-This sense of community involvement is what makes garage sales in Kingston so special.
+Kingston’s garage sales are special because of this feeling of community engagement.

 Setting Up for Success